nizamiza/noc-pb-deno-fresh-workshop/WALKTHROUGH.md

 1. Navigate to the admin panel of your PocketBase instance.
 2. Create a new user in the `users` collection.

-> We will use this user to test the authentication and authorization in our application.
+> This is required to test the auth logic and the general implementation of the app.

 ## 8. Load ENV variables

+1. Create an `env.ts` file in the `shared` folder to load and parse the environment variables.

+> **Quick tip:** If you're using VSCode, you can type the nested path to the file when creating it.
+E.g. `shared/env.ts`.
+This creates the `shared` folder and the `env.ts` file inside it.

 ```ts
 // shared/env.ts